 Now pray that you never need those numbers - and if you back up often, you won't.
-But if, somehow, none of this sinks in, tell Scott that I said, "Hi."
+But if, somehow, none of this sinks in, tell Scott that I said, "Hi," and ask how his Ferrari is running.

 In other words, you absolutely, positively, without question must back up your files if you don't want to risk losing them.
-Just as you adopt the Shut Down command and make it a habit before turning off your machine, you must remember to back up important files on your hard drive to another disk or device, and back them up often.
+Just as you adopt the Shut Down command and make it a habit before turning off your machine, you must remember to back up important files on your hard drive to another disk or device - and back them up often.

 How often is often?
 That depends on you.
 How much work can you afford to lose?
-If your answer is that losing everything you did yesterday would put you out of business, you need to back up daily or possibly twice a day.
-If you would lose only a few unimportant letters, you can back up less frequently.
+If your answer is that losing everything you did yesterday would put you out of business, then you need to back up daily or possibly twice a day.
+If you would lose only a few unimportant documents, you can back up less frequently.